Swine fever adds to China's economic headaches

 Importers are buying more soy from Brazil and Argentina, the other major exporters.
 Authorities have encouraged breeders to look at other protein sources such as canola.

-While farmers wrestled with that, the industry was jolted by the discovery of China's first case of African swine fever on Aug.
-3 in Shenyang, in Liaoning province.

-Since then, sick animals have been found in areas from Jilin province in the northeast to Yunnan on China's southern border with Vietnam.
+Since the first swine fever case in August, sick animals have been found in areas from Jilin province in the northeast to Yunnan on China's southern border with Vietnam.

 Authorities responded by banning shipments of all pigs from any province with one case.

+"The task of prevention and control is still very arduous and the work is extremely urgent," Feng said at a news conference Friday.

+It wasn't clear how the virus reached China but it was found to be genetically similar to versions in Russia, Poland and Georgia, said another official, Huang Bao.
+Huang said genetic testing showed the virus in the wild boar in Jilin province was unrelated to that in domesticated pigs.

 A big share of China's population still depends on farming even after the country became one of the biggest manufacturers.
-The agricultural share of the workforce has fallen to 18 percent from more than 50 percent two decades ago, according to World Bank data, but farm households still account for 250 million people.
+The share of the workforce employed in farming has fallen to 18 percent from more than 50 percent two decades ago, according to World Bank data, but farm households still account for 250 million people.

-The southwestern province of Sichuan, which accounts for some 10 percent of Chinese pork production, last week became the 18th region to report an outbreak.
+The southwestern province of Sichuan, which accounts for some 10 percent of Chinese pork production, reported its first case last week.
 That extended swine fever's reach to all major Chinese pig breeding areas.

-"The impact of the government policies is bigger than the epidemic itself," said Feng.
+"The impact of the government policies is bigger than the epidemic itself," Feng said.

 The outbreak could cause longer-term disruption if farmers respond by raising fewer pigs next year, leading to shortages and higher prices.